Originally, the Clumber Spaniel was bred for hunting and retrieving game for the gun.

 As a pure shooting and working dog, the Clumber spaniel, in it’s present guise. may be disappointing when compared to working Cockers or English Springers.

 A trained Clumber will make a decent shooting dog for the hunter that wishes to go along at a steady pace as opposed to the sprint that a more popular spaniel may operate at.

 There are breeders that are working to restore the Clumber to an effective working breed, and this work continues but will take time to accomplish.

 Having said this, the Clumber is a reasonably easy dog to train.

 The Clumber Spaniel has a double coat that comprises a dense inner coat and a weather resistant outer.
-Generally a Clumber will be a combination of three colors – white, orange and lemon/yellow color.
+Generally a Clumber will be a combination of three colours – white, orange and lemon/yellow colour.
 Often the coat will be mainly white with flecks and areas of orange/yellow.

 The coat is classic spaniel, with feathering on chest and legs, and can be straight or wavy.